mac-poco256/PoCo_site/README.md

 ## Contribution.

 The original documents are written in Japanese.
-And, although the manual pages for English is available, I think that translation is too unskilful (almost all documents that are from my early days of learning English).
+And, although the manual pages for English is available, I think that translation is too unskilful (almost all documents are from my early days of learning English).
 So, if you find any errors (including typos) and/or mistranslation, please feel free to correct it or let me know one.

 That's it, all.